scusi/SampleRename/README.md

  `go install SampleRename.go`

-After install you can all it like this
+After install you can call it like this

  `SampleRename bar foo.txt test.pdf`